IKIM-Essen/ClusterDocs/docs/concepts/what-rcc-can-do.md

 ## Build project and domain services on top of RCC

 RCC can support project-scoped databases, protected web applications, Gitea, DataLad, object storage, workflow services, and domain applications.
-This lets a research group or facility build a reproducible service on the same identity, project, data, and compute foundation rather than creating another isolated infrastructure stack.
+Project vhosts are **not yet released** in the current candidate.
+These capabilities let a research group or facility build a reproducible service on the same identity, project, data, and compute foundation rather than creating another isolated infrastructure stack.